sandkam/CV/README.md

 ## 👩🏼‍💻 Professional Experience

-**Research Assistant**, Fakultät für Physik, Universität Duisburg-Essen _(Sep 2021 - Present)_ <br>
+**Research Assistant**, Fakultät für Physik, Universität Duisburg-Essen <br>
+_(Sep 2021 - Present)_ <br>
-Extended the sanDEM to study dust
+Extended the sanDEM to study dust emission.
   - Highly parallelizable as the original model, with an added layer for efficient communcation in polydisperse systems.
   - Includes modules for cohesion and stochastic turbulent fluctuations.
 <br><br>